bluesky/bluesky/doc/source/hardware.rst

         It should return a list of devices including itself and any other devices that are unstaged as a result of unstaging this one.

+    .. method:: subscribe(function)

+        Optional, needed only if the device will be :doc:`monitored <async>`.

+        When the device has a new value ready, it should call ``function`` asynchronously in a separate thread.

     .. method:: pause()

         An optional hook to do some device-specific work when the RunEngine